-Courtney Munson joined REAP in 2011 as the Development/Education Director.
-She recently graduated with honors from the University of Oregon School of Law with certificates in Environmental & Natural Resources Law and Public Interest Law.
+Courtney Munson is REAP’s Development Director.
+She graduated with honors from the University of Oregon School of Law in 2011 with certificates in Environmental & Natural Resources Law and Public Interest Law.
 During law school, she co-directed the annual Public Interest Environmental Law Conference, a 2,000+ person event drawing speakers and attendees from across the globe.
 She also focused her research on Alaska energy and public lands issues.
 She is excited to be back in Alaska and to be contributing to REAP’s important work cultivating robust and long-lasting support for renewable energy in Alaska.

-Courtney and her husband Dusty spend as much time as they can in Talkeetna at the off-the-grid cabin they built themselves.
-In her free time, she enjoys hiking, cross-country skiing, road and mountain biking, cooking, reading, and playing board games.
+Courtney and her husband and son spend as much time as they can in Talkeetna at the off-the-grid cabin they built themselves.
+She also enjoys hiking, road and mountain biking, reading, and gardening.

 As the Energy Efficiency Director for REAP, Shaina Kilcoyne leads education and outreach efforts around energy efficiency programs and initiatives in the state.
 Shaina works with energy service providers, state and federal organizations, businesses, schools, and other organizations to promote and expand energy efficiency and conservation efforts.
 Her goal is to cultivate Alaska as a leader in the energy sector with smart, business-based policies and programs.